17 Best Customer Support Platform Portals in 2025

 Pricing

-For only $15/month (billed monthly), you can get the Startup Version, which includes an unlimited number of email tickets and customer satisfaction reports.
-The $20/month (billed monthly) version allows for enterprise integrations and advanced customer portal software.
+For $15/month (billed monthly), you can get the Startup Version, which includes an unlimited number of email tickets and customer satisfaction reports.

 The Bottom Line

-Although it might not have all the functionalities large organizations need, Support Bee could be ideal if you’re a small to medium business and don’t need all the bells and whistles of an advanced customer support platform.
+Support Bee might not have all the functionalities large organizations need, but it could be ideal if you’re a small to medium-sized business and don’t need extra channels or complex automations.

 #12 NICE: For Large Organizations